Most product descriptions are terrible.

 - What inspired creating the product?

 - What obstacles did you need to overcome to develop the product?

 7. Seduce with sensory words

-Green and Black’s sensory adjectives don’t just refer to taste, but also to sound and touch: crunchy and smooth.
+Green & Black’s sensory adjectives don’t just refer to taste, but also to sound and touch: “crunchy” and “soft.”

 Dazzle your readers with vivid product descriptions.
 Think about words like “velvety,” “smooth,” “crisp,” and “bright” if you’re selling food products.

 8. Tempt with social proof

-When your web visitors are unsure about which product to purchase, they look for suggestions what to buy.
-They’re often swayed to buy a product with the highest number of positive reviews.
-But there are other ways to sneak social proof into your product descriptions.
+When your web visitors are unsure about which product to purchase, they look for suggestions about what to buy.
+They’re often swayed to buy a product with the highest number of positive reviews and testimonials.

 Most buyers are attracted to buying something that’s popular.
 When it comes to your ecommerce website, highlight the products that are customer favorites.